Canada has officially legalized recreational marijuana and that means some provinces will allow for home grows.

 As of now, the federal government set a limit of four plants per household and most provinces and territories followed that advice except for Quebec and Manitoba, which banned home growing all together.

 But for those who live in provinces that legally allow it, here’s how to get your hands dirty.
 Master growers at 7ACRES in Kincardine, Ont., showed Global News exactly how it’s done.

 So when you’re first starting out, you can either start from seed or start from a baby clone plant.

 If you start from seeds, you put them in a moist paper towel and let them germinate.
 That’s the process of the seed cracking and allowing the root to come out.
 Once that’s done, you plant them into small trays.

 Or you can take a cutting from what is known as a mother plant.
-You take a strand of the plant, cut the access leaves and dip the plant in routing solution that you can find at any home garden centre.
+You take a strand of the plant, cut the excess leaves and dip the plant in rooting solution that you can find at any home garden centre.
 Once that’s done, you place the plant into a tray, about a centimetre deep, and give it a little mist.

 Then when it grows, you’ll have to transplant it into a bigger pot.
 At this point, it is crucial to use a soil that is moist and loose so the baby roots have room to penetrate, says Chase Schryer from 7ACRES.